-If the color buffer's fill checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
+If the Color buffer's fill checkbox is activated, it will interact with partially transparent text and give mixed color transparency results.
 Turning off the buffer fill fixes that issue (except where the interior aspect of the buffer's stroke intersects with the text's fill) and also allows you to make outlined text.

 In the Background menu, you can define with Size X and Size Y the shape of your background.
 Use Size type to insert an additional 'Buffer' into your background.
 The buffer size is set by default here.
 The background then consists of the buffer plus the background in Size X and Size Y. You can set a Rotation where you can choose between 'Sync with label', 'Offset of label' and 'Fixed'.
 Using 'Offset of label' and 'Fixed', you can rotate the background.
-Define an Offset X,Y with X and Y values, and the background will be shifted.
-When applying Radius X,Y, the background gets rounded corners.
+Define an Offset X, Y with X and Y values, and the background will be shifted.
+When applying Radius X, Y, the background gets rounded corners.
 Again, it is possible to mix the background with the underlying layers in the map canvas using the Blend mode (see blend_modes).

 Use the Shadow menu for a user-defined Drop shadow.
 The drawing of the background is very variable.
 Choose between 'Lowest label component', 'Text', 'Buffer' and 'Background'.
 The Offset angle depends on the orientation of the label.
-If you choose the State Shadow checkbox, then the zero point of the angle is always oriented to the north and doesn't depend on the orientation of the label.
+If you choose the Use global shadow checkbox, then the zero point of the angle is always oriented to the north and doesn't depend on the orientation of the label.
 You can influence the appearance of the shadow with the Blur radius.
 The higher the number, the softer the shadows.
 The appearance of the drop shadow can also be altered by choosing a blend mode (see blend_modes).

 Choose the Placement menu for the label placement and the labeling priority.
 Using the Offset from point setting, you now have the option to use Quadrants to place your label.
 Additionally, you can alter the angle of the label placement with the Rotation setting.
 Thus, a placement in a certain quadrant with a certain rotation is possible.
-In the priority section you can define with which priority the labels are rendered.
-It interacts with labels of the other vector layers in the map canvas.
-If there are labels from different layers in the same location then the label with the higher priority will be displayed and the other will be left out.